BusinessQuarterly Report9 min readPublished May 11, 2026

 Trend 1

-The dominant rotation of the half
+The dominant capital story of the half

-Dominant rotation
+Dominant story

 Trend 2